Senior Academic – Years 7 to 11

 A GCSE in Religious Studies gives pupils important knowledge of the social and political impact of religion in modern society.
 It also helps develop skills in text interpretation, analysis, evaluation and debating skills.

-Despite a common belief that careers in Religious Studies are limited to those of a spiritual or pastoral nature (e.g. Priest, Imam, Chaplain etc), a qualification in RS can provide a solid basis for a vast variety of different occupations.
+Despite a common belief that careers in Religious Studies are limited to those of a spiritual or pastoral nature (e.g. Priest, Imam, Chaplain etc), a qualification in Religious Studies can provide a solid basis for a vast variety of different occupations.
 Knowledge of other cultures and world religious beliefs can be useful in many jobs where you are working with the public or communities.

 Year 7 – 9 Curriculum Outline